 9. Kole Tang

-The Kole tang, also known as the Yellow-eye or Bristletooth tang is an attractive algae-eating saltwater fish that will rasp the live rock and aquarium glass, eating diatoms as well as detritus.
+The Kole tang, also known as the Yellow-eye or Bristletooth tang is an attractive algae-eating saltwater fish that will rasp the live rock and aquarium glass, eating diatoms and detritus.
+They are also one of the smallest tang types, which gives the advantage of being able to be kept in aquariums that are 75-gallons or larger.

 Learn more about the Kole tang here.